 I’ve been spending the past couple of days repotting some trees & plants that I’ve received.

-Most of them were FREE – compliments of the National Arbor Day Foundation and friends.
+Most of them were FREE – compliments of the National Arbor Day Foundation and other friends.
 One of them I purchased.

 At times, my dogs think they’re helping when they’re not.
 But that’s a whole ‘nother story.